According to a report commissioned by workforce management company Kronos, millennials will make up 75 per cent of Australia’s workforce by 2025.

 Providing more developmental training and opportunities is an ideal way to help millennials integrate into the workplace and foster positive attitudes for retention.

 Businesses should also make their core values clear and concise.
 According to Deloitte’s research, seven out of 10 millennials believe their personal values are shared by the organisations they work for.
-The survey says that most young professionals choose organisations that share their personal values, so it’s important that businesses give them the information they need to assess the suitability of a potential workplace when choosing employment.
+The survey indicated that most young professionals choose organisations that share their personal values, so it’s important that businesses give them the information they need to assess the suitability of a potential workplace when choosing employment.

 Mentoring and skill swaps